alabou/NMOS-MatroxOnly/NMOS With USB.md

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP transport file in the `transport_file` attribute.
 The SDP transport file for a USB stream is expected to comply with IPMX [TR-10-14][].
 It need not comply with the additional requirements specified for SDP transport files at Senders.

 If the USB Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If it is unable to assess the stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.

 A Controller MAY connect a USB Receiver not supporting redundancy to either leg of a Sender supporting redundancy.
 A Controller MUST set the `source_ip` and `source_port` attributes of the unused leg of a Receiver supporting redundancy to `null` when connecting to a Sender not supporting redundancy.